 What is a bounce back loan?

 A bounce back loan is a loan offered by the Government amid the Coronavirus pandemic, to help small businesses gain access to fast track, ‘emergency’ finance, borrowing between £2,000 and £50,000.
 The loans are interest free for the first 12 months and then have a 100% Government backed guarantee for lenders.
-Once the twelve months are up, there is an interest rate of 2.5 per cent per year and repayments can be stretched for up to 6 years.
-In October 2020 the chancellor extended the loan repayment period to a maximum of 10 years.
+Once the eighteen months are up, there is an interest rate of 2.5 per cent per year and repayments can be stretched for up to 10 years.

 What can the company use bounce back loans for?

 You may you use the loan to pay staff wages, directors included.
 It can also be used to help with rents and business rates, any monthly business costs or overheads such as phone and electricity bills.
 Finally, directors may wish to use it to refinance other business debts to lower the interest costs related

 Bounce back loans cannot be used to pay dividends or to pay into a personal savings account to accrue interest.
 It cannot be used for any purposes other than business related purposes.
 To do would not be “acting reasonably and responsibly” and you could be made personally liable if the company enters into voluntary or compulsory liquidation.